Are you the owner of the business?

-Business is a hard journey, particularly if you run your own or you're taking your first leap into entrepreneurship.
-Some days will have you running for the ‘exit’ and other days will see you jumping for joy.
+Business is a hard journey, particularly if you're on your own or you're taking your first leap into entrepreneurship.
+Some days will have you running to the exit and other days will see you jumping for joy.
 High five every little success and milestone you reach no matter how small it may seem at the time.
 Practice gratitude in all your business interactions - with new customers, clients, staff.

 Determination is an essential quality when it comes to business.
 Many well-known entrepreneurs have failed in their first, second, and even subsequent start-ups and business models.
 Don’t be put off by setbacks and perceived ‘failures’.
 Keep persevering, try new things, be persistent, speak to a mentor, see what you could do differently and go for it.

 Being successful in business extends well beyond your creative flair, technical nous or ability to produce great output.
 If you’re empathetic as a leader, you’ll be able to understand and relate to the thoughts, emotions or experiences of others.
 It gives you the ability to support others and helps you build a strong team.